wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

    \;=\;
    \bigl[\,5.4772,\;22.7596,\;20.4939,\;28.0713,\;46.3681\bigr]

-The direction matrix is obtained by normalising each column of :math:`W`:
+The direction matrix is obtained by normalizing each column of :math:`W`:

 .. math::